 Penetrating Brain Injuries

-A Lincoln attorney could help you recover the following damages for your severe brain injury:
+A Lincoln personal injury attorney could help you recover the following damages for your severe brain injury:

-- Medical expenses, including any future medical bills stemming from the injury
+- Medical expenses, including any expected future medical bills stemming from the injury

 - Lost income

 - Lost future earning potential